 - Competitors that qualify for Master, may dance Masters and the skill level in which they qualify for provided it is with a different partner.

-- Length of performance is at the Event Organizer’s discretion.
+- The length of the performance is at the Event Organizer’s discretion.

 - Costumes are not allowed.
 However, matching or complementary outfits suitable for social dancing are acceptable.